yihui/yihui.org/content/tinytex/_index.md

 or enter new name.
 (Default extension: sty)
 ```

 It basically indicates a missing LaTeX package.
 Do not panic.
-Open a command window, and use the command `tlmgr search --global --file` followed by the filename,^[Add a forward slash before the filename for an exact match.
-Without the slash, other packages may be matched, e.g., `chemtimes.sty`.] e.g.,
+Open a command window, and use the command `tlmgr search --global --file` followed by the filename,[^4] e.g.,

 ```sh
 $ tlmgr search --global --file "/times.sty"